 I'd like to help.

-I am a special kind of therapist who has trained in a variety of cutting edge approaches that are based upon the latest research on the brain and the nervous system.
+I have trained in a variety of cutting edge approaches that are based upon the latest research on the brain and the nervous system.
 Many of the concerns that typically bring someone into therapy - issues such as anxiety, stress, depression, trauma, anger, addictions, autoimmune disorders and more - have at their root a dysregulated nervous system.
 This is why when we talk about our problems and obtain insight about them, we don't necessarily find that our symptoms improve.
 It is only by working with the body, the brain and the nervous system that we are likely to experience true and lasting improvement.

 Rather than simply learning how to cope better with their symptoms - which is often what happens when talk therapy is used alone - many of my clients now find that they simply don't get as anxious, stressed or depressed, etc... in relation to events that previously would have really triggered them.
 I find in my own life, I often suddenly realize I have simply forgotten to be anxious or upset, and that I have been applying the calming skills I have learned without even being fully conscious of doing so.